CBD for your sleep

 There are many other lifestyle factors that can contribute to a poor nights’ sleep.
 Caffeine can stop you from nodding off, especially if you consume tea or coffee in the afternoons/evenings.
 Try having chamomile tea or any of the bedtime teas that most of the supermarkets stock now.
 Eating heavy and rich meals before bed can cause heartburn and discomfort.
 Try to eat no later than 7 pm and have a light meal – eat for what you are about to do (lie down and rest).
 Breakfast should be a meal fit for a king, not supper.
 Having 1 teaspoon of apple cider vinegar in a small glass of warm water with your main meals can aid digestion and help prevent heartburn.

 When choosing a CBD oil, not all are equal and top quality is a must for optimal results.
-When you have the combined ingredients of raw whole CBD and terpenes you get the entourage effect (10), where the amazing benefits that CBD oil on its own is increased and boosted by the addition of terpenes.
-Terpenes have been shown in studies to have a positive influence on pain management (3, 10), inflammation, and many other benefits.
+When you have the combined ingredients of raw whole CBD and terpenes you get the entourage effect, where the amazing benefits that CBD oil on its own is increased and boosted by the addition of terpenes.
+Terpenes have been shown in studies to further increase the many positive effects of CBD oil .
 That’s why I chose Spirit of Hemp as it is the RAW, whole plant extract with the beneficial Terpenes.

 All in all, there are multiple factors that can contribute to a bad nights’ sleep.
-When this goes on for a prolonged period of time some help via a good quality CBD oil, nutritional supplementation and readjustment of certain lifestyle factors can lead to a restful slumber.
+When this goes on for a prolonged period of time some help via a good quality nutritional supplementation including CBD oil and readjustment of certain lifestyle factors can lead to a restful slumber.